christian512/polybell/lifted_bell/readme.md

    was an idea that we had during discussions about liftings.
    There was a counter example, that concluded that these joint liftings are not realizable or are preserving bell inequality properties.

+* **partial_lifted_bell_extended_pr_box.py** - Checks whether there exist
+partially lifted forms of bell inequalities for arbitrary input and 3 outputs.
+  Results have to be found..